Flameborn/Kiramoji/README.md

 This is a modified version of The original [Kareha](https://wakaba.c3.cx/s/web/wakaba_kareha), written by Dag Ågren/WAHa.06x36 in Perl.
 Later, it was further modified by [hotaru2k3](https://github.com/hotaru2k3), fixing WebKit/related issues, as well as adding some minor changes.

-This fork is based on the above mentioned modified version, with a few changes added here and there and it is probably the most recent version out there.
+This fork is based on the above mentioned modified version, with a few changes added here and there and it is probably the most recent and maintained version out there.

-I am by no means a Perl expert, so pull requests and issues are welcome!
+I am by no means a Perl expert, so pull requests and issues are more than welcome!

 This is the version that runs on our [KiraMoji page](https://kiramoji.ga), feel free to stop by and say hi!